- Home

 Not everyone with these symptoms has bladder cancer, but if you have any of these symptoms or are concerned, see your doctor as soon as possible.

 Never ignore blood in your urine.
-If you notice any blood in your urine, see your doctor and arrange to see a specialist to have your bladder examined with a camera (cystoscopy).
+If you notice any blood in your urine, see your doctor and arrange to see a specialist to have your bladder examined.
+The earlier bladder cancer is detected, the easier it is to treat.

 Podcast for people affected by cancer